Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Proofs

 Using the bound above, we have

-where the final inequality uses \eqref{eq:b3} to bound the second term in \eqref{eq:a112}, while the first term there is bounded using the following result: \begin{lemma} Let $X_1,\ldots,X_m$ be drawn i.i.d. from the distribution of a random variable $X$, satisfying $|Z|\le B$ a.s.
-Suppose $\rho(\cdot)$ is a Lipschitz risk measure with constant $L$.
-Let $\rho_m=\rho(F_m)$, where $F_m$ is the EDF.
+where the final inequality uses \eqref{eq:b3} to bound the second term in \eqref{eq:a112}, while the first term there is bounded using a special case of the result from \cite[Theorem 19]{la2022wasserstein}, which is given below. \begin{lemma} Let $X_1,\ldots,X_m$ be drawn i.i.d. from the distribution of a random variable $X$, satisfying $|X|\le B$ a.s.
+Suppose $\eta(\cdot)$ is a Lipschitz risk measure with constant $L$.
+Let $\hat\eta_m=\eta(F_m)$, where $F_m$ is the EDF.
 Then,

 \end{lemma} The application of the result above to bound the first term in \eqref{eq:a112} is valid for reasons listed at the end of the proof of Theorem \ref{thm:ub-cvar-expec}. \end{proof}